Kong/docs.konghq.com/app/_hub/kong-inc/key-auth-enc/index.md

 desc: Add key authentication to your Services
 description: |
-  Add Key Authentication (also sometimes referred to as an API key) to a Service or a Route.
-Consumers then add their key either in a querystring parameter or a header to authenticate their requests.
-This plugin is functionally identical to the open source `key-auth` plugin, with the exception that API keys are stored in an encrypted format within the Kong data stored.
+  Add key authentication (also sometimes referred to as an API key) to a Service or a Route.
+Consumers then add their key either in a query string parameter or a header to authenticate their requests.
+This plugin is functionally identical to the open source `key-auth` plugin, with the exception that API keys are stored in an encrypted format within the Kong data store.

 enterprise: true
 alpha: true